 Trained by Christian Aid partner the Centre for Disaster Preparedness, Belen helps coordinate the evacuation of her community while her own shantytown home disappears beneath the floodwaters.

-Using an interactive multimedia approach, Big River Rising explores how rapid and uncontrolled urban development, mountain deforestation, mining activities and global climatic changes are making Metro Manila and its poorest communities more vulnerable to flooding disasters.
+Big River Rising explores how rapid and uncontrolled urban development, mountain deforestation, mining activities and global climatic changes are making Metro Manila and its poorest communities more vulnerable to flooding disasters.

 ‘If we really want poor people to understand future risks and have opportunities to thrive and not just survive, we have to collaborate with scientists.'

-The web documentary also explains how scientists from the Manila Observatory, Marine Science Institute and the National Institute of Geological Sciences are working with Christian Aid and local organisations to train poor communities to understand their geological environment, the hazards they face and their local chaotic weather systems.
+The documentary also explains how scientists from the Manila Observatory, Marine Science Institute and the National Institute of Geological Sciences are working with Christian Aid and local organisations to train poor communities to understand their geological environment, the hazards they face and their local chaotic weather systems.

 This training enables them to develop life-saving early warning systems and community evacuation plans, or to make vital decisions whether to relocate or stay where they are despite the on-going risk to their lives.